DanMorriss/lumos-online-banking/README.md

 - Transfer funds to another user.
 - Show only the 10 most recent transactions on account balance.
+- Limit number of PIN attempts.
+- Don't confirm username when logging in to avoid hacking.
+- Allow users to change PIN.

 [Back to top](<#contents>)